 Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
-Collaborative Partners Responsible parties and partners involved in implementation Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
+Collaborative Partners Responsible parties and partners involved in implementation of the activity.
+Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
 Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
-Timeframe Proposed completion date or, if appropriate, "ongoing".
-Resources Needed Where relevant identify the resources needed to Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-Status of Project/ Activity Completed, Ongoing, Abandoned of the activity.
-Progress toward Outcome complete the activity.
-Plan, implement, and evaluate Differentiated Case Management (DCM) project for dependency cases in four pilot courts JCIP, NCSC, Pilot Courts New DCM system for handling dependency cases Improve timeliness of permanency in pilot courts; more effective use of court and stakeholder resources in pilot courts more effectively; determineation of whether DCM practices should be implemented more widely Implemented 5/2017; project ongoing through 6/2019 Staff time; funding and technical support from NCSC Statistical analysis of outcomes for children assigned to each DCM track Ongoing Work with NCSC on predictive analytics project to identify risk factors for children staying in foster care longer than two years JCIP, NCSC, Deschutes County Circuit Court, Deschutes County DHS, Other Circuit Courts Predictive model for determining risk factors for children staying in foster care longer than two years Improve capacity to identify of high-risk dependency cases; better allocate of court resources toward high-risk cases Complete 3/2018 Staff time and querying expertise; NCSC predictive analytics expertise Statistical analysis to determine whether identified factors are predictive of long stays in foster care Complete Consider changes to the DCM project and case assignment factors based on preliminary evaluation findings and other research regarding predictors of long stays in foster care JCIP, NCSC, DCM pilot courts, DHS Decisions on changes to the DCM project and case assignment factors Improve the effectiveness of the DCM project and the ability of the case assignment factors to identify children at risk of a long stay in foster care 3/2019 and ongoing JCIP staff time, pilot court judge and staff time, and NCSC-DHS staff time Analysis of impact on time to permanency of any changes to DCM project Not begun Ongoing
+Goals should be measurable.
+Progress toward Outcome mplement and evaluate the Reimag Timeframe Proposed completion date or, if appropriate, "ongoing".
+Resources Needed Where relevant identify the resources needed to complete the activity.
+Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
+Status of Project/ Activity Completed, Ongoing, Abandoned Plan, implement, and evaluate Differentiated Case Management (DCM) project for dependency cases in four pilot courts JCIP, NCSC, Pilot Courts New DCM system for handling dependency cases Improve timeliness of permanency in pilot courts; use court and stakeholder resources in pilot courts more effectively; determine whether DCM practices should be implemented more widely Implemented 5/2017; project ongoing through 6/2020 Staff time; funding Statistical analysis of outcomes for children assigned to each DCM track Ongoing Work with NCSC on predictive analytics project to identify risk factors for children staying in foster care longer than two years JCIP, NCSC, Deschutes County Circuit Court, Deschutes County DHS, Other Circuit Courts Predictive model for determining risk factors for children staying in foster care longer than two years Improve capacity to identify of high-risk dependency cases; better allocate of court resources toward high-risk cases Complete 3/2018 Staff time and querying expertise; NCSC predictive analytics expertise Statistical analysis to determine whether identified factors are predictive of long stays in foster care Complete Consider changes to the DCM project and case assignment factors based on preliminary evaluation findings and other research regarding predictors of long stays in foster care JCIP, NCSC, DCM pilot courts, DHS Decisions on changes to the DCM project and case assignment factors Improve the effectiveness of the DCM project and the ability of the case assignment factors to identify children at risk of a long stay in foster care 3/2019 and ongoing JCIP staff time, pilot court judge and staff time, and DHS staff time Analysis of impact on time to permanency of any changes to DCM project Ongoing If evaluation shows that DCM project is successful, provide technical assistance to other circuit courts in implementing project CIP, Circuit Courts Expanded use of DCM model in dependency cases nated transfer of data from C Better allocate court resources toward high risk cases; increase in the percentage of children reaching permanency in a timely manner Ongoing starting 10/2021, if outcome evaluation is positive Staff time; Court time and willingness to implement Analysis of whether implementation of DCM tracks in additional courts reduces time-to permanency in those courts.
+Not begun